cchudzicki-ocw-testing/res-21g-505-spring-2022/content/pages/insturctor-insights.md

 Meghan’s knowledge about Kanji characters also helped a lot!

-**OCW:** What else would you like to tell us about the kanji videos that we haven’t already covered?
+**OCW:** What else would you like to tell us about the Kanji videos that we haven’t already covered?

 **Takako Aikawa:** I am confident that these videos not only provide great scaffolding for students to learn Kanji in a systematic way, but they also make Kanji learning engaging and fun.